-However what failed with the film is working for Starship Troopers: The Series (also called Roughnecks: The Starship Troopers Chronicles).
-Written as a “replacement” for the film rather than a sequel, it follows Johnny Rico, Dizzie and Carmen as rookies in the Mobile Infantry.
-Mixing a closer following of the book with the bugs of the film – and new ones – Roughnecks takes the stance that the unit to which Rico and Dizzie belong is part of a much bigger structure.
-While they get their fair share of tough missions, the war goes on around them and outside factors play a part.
-In one section the Mobile Infantry is winning, while on another part of the planet – the first part of the series is set on Pluto – they’re being forced back.
+However, what didn’t work for the film seems to be working exceptionally well for Starship Troopers: The Series (also known as Roughnecks: The Starship Troopers Chronicles).
+Positioned as a “replacement” rather than a sequel to the film, it follows Johnny Rico, Dizzy, and Carmen as rookies in the Mobile Infantry.
+Melding a closer adherence to the book’s narrative with the bugs from the film, and introducing new ones, Roughnecks adopts the perspective that Rico and Dizzy’s unit are part of a broader structure.
+While they engage in demanding missions, the war unfolds around them, influenced by external factors.
+For instance, while the Mobile Infantry achieves success in one area, they face setbacks in another part of the planet (primarily set on Pluto in the initial part of the series).

-Unfortunately, only one season of Starship Troopers: The Series was made.
-As is so often the case, the following built in the first season loses out to cash flow and management changes.
-It stands however as an example of the advancement in animation, bringing CGI closer to the point of creating a human actor.
-It also stands as another example of how the so-called “children’s” genre of animation can cross over very well into the adult world.
-The young people watching Starship Troopers: The Series would not have been able to see the film at the cinema.
+Regrettably, only one season of Starship Troopers: The Series was produced.
+As often happens, subsequent seasons fall victim to financial constraints and management changes.
+Nevertheless, it stands as a testament to animation’s progression, nearing the point of creating human-like CGI.
+It also demonstrates how the ostensibly “children’s” genre of animation can seamlessly transcend into the adult sphere.
+The younger audience enjoying Starship Troopers: The Series likely wouldn’t have been allowed into cinemas to see the film.

 While a revival of the series remains a remote possibility, it’s doubtful.
 More likely, it has faded into obscurity—a regrettable loss considering the scarcity of high-quality military sci-fi shows like Space: Above and Beyond.